 In that sense, the Yo-Kai ramen machine is riding a growing wave of companies that are applying automation to other popular dishes, although not necessarily to be sold out of a vending machine.
 For example, San Francisco-based Momentum Machines has produced an automatic cheeseburger maker that can churn out 360 sandwiches per hour.
 A recent National Restaurant Association Show also featured similar bots designed to produce sushi, french fries and salads.
 In Mountain View, Zume Pizza has an assembly line of robots designed to make a margarita pie just as good as a human chef.

 Like Yo-Kai, these companies are convinced that labor demands will require the food industry to adopt automation.
 Lin is secretive about exactly how his machine works, declining to let a Voice reporter take a peek inside.
 Most ingredients are prepared off-site and flash frozen, he said.
 When a customer makes an order, the machine quickly heats up the broth and cooks the rest of the meal.

-Yo-Kai operates by charging companies $250 a month to maintain a ramen machine on site, and also keeps the revenues from its food sales.
+Yo-Kai operates by charging companies $250 a month to maintain a ramen machine on site, and they keep the revenues from food sales.
 Lin's company has been financed primarily by friends and family, but he expects it will soon begin taking in formal venture capital.
 Eyeing the future, he said he expected to someday have self-driving ramen food trucks and artificial intelligence algorithms to predict demand patterns.